feifei0929999/credit-risk/README.md

 * The model has relatively low recall for default cases, meaning some high-risk borrowers are not detected.
 * Credit amount, age, and loan duration are the most important predictors of default risk.

+##  Feature Importance

+Based on the Random Forest model, the most important features for predicting credit risk include:

+* Credit amount
+* Age
+* Loan duration

+These variables have the strongest influence on whether a borrower is classified as high-risk or low-risk.

 ##  Business Interpretation

 * Missing high-risk borrowers (false negatives) can lead to financial losses for lenders.